Last updated: October 30, 2021

 How to Get There

-The start of the walking track to Walls Lookout is located along Bells Line of Road.
+The start of the walking track to Walls Lookout is located on Bells Line of Road.
 Turn into Pierces Pass Road, at the large “Pierces Pass Picnic Area” sign.

 Pierces Pass Rd is located approximately 1.5 km west of Mount Banks Rd and 2.5 km south-east of Mount Wilson Rd.